Head to rooftop bar, The Edge, for a romantic cocktail. (Photo: Rafael Tongol)

 With live music most nights of the week, and a menu that could only be found in Florida (serving favorites like black bean gator chili, catfish, and even shark), it’s a must-visit for Tampa tourists.

 5. Fly Bar

-Don’t miss happy hour (from 4 pm to 6:30 pm weekdays) on Fly Bar’s buzzy rooftop, adorned with vibrant art and featuring live music—not to mention marvelous views of the sunset over downtown Tampa.
+Don’t miss happy hour (from 4 to 6:30 pm weekdays) on Fly Bar’s buzzy rooftop, adorned with vibrant art and featuring live music—not to mention marvelous views of the sunset over downtown Tampa from the bar.

 Not only will you find affordable drafts, wells and sangrias — you’ll also get half off a selection of delectable small plates that are perfect for sharing with new friends.
 Some mouthwatering examples?
 Panko-crusted goat cheese, spicy tuna tartare and kimchi brussel sprouts.